phdata/archway/docs/architecture.md

   Responsible for serving requests via HTTP.
 - Startup - `io.phdata.startup`
   Responsible for managing initial (and often repeating) tasks.
-- Services - `io.phdata.services`
-  Responsible for providing business logic.
 - Clients - `io.phdata.clients`
   Responsible for interacting with third party integrations like CM API.
+- Config - `io.phdata.config` Responsible for parsing configuration into case classes.
+- Generators - `io.phdata.generators` Responsible for automation of creating specific application objects.
+- Models - `io.phdata.models` Responsible for representing the domain model of the application.
+- Provisioning - `io.phdata.provisioning`
+  Responsible for applying metadata to the cluster and resources requested.
 - Repositories - `io.phdata.repositories`
   Responsible for managing interactions with the meta database.
-- Provisioning - `io.phdata.provisioning`
+- Services - `io.phdata.services`
-  Responsible for applying metadata to the cluster and resources requested.
+  Responsible for providing business logic.

 ### Database

 The metadata for Archway is broken up into two main parts: workspace metadata and application configuration.
+Visualization of database schema can be found in `Archway.mwb` (can be open with [MySQL Workbench](https://www.mysql.com/products/workbench/)).

 #### Workspace Metadata